Skip to main content

 You have vaginal discharge that is not normal for you

-If you have watery, clear or coloured discharge from your vagina that seems abnormal for you, contact your maternity unit.
+If you have watery, clear or coloured discharge or fluid from your vagina that seems abnormal for you, contact your maternity unit.
 This could be your waters breaking or signs of an infection.

 Find out about vaginal discharge in pregnancy